 If you need to use ice melt, try to use something that is safe for the environment and pets while being easy on concrete surfaces.

 Do you want the best tip on how to avoid all of these problems?
-Use Matthews Structural Solutions for your snow removal needs.
+Use Matthews Wall Anchor & Waterproofing for your snow removal needs.
 Our team of snow and ice experts will keep your property clean, clear, and safe.
 Contact us today to get a free quote and learn more about what we can do for your commercial property this winter.